edgemicro-kubernetes/edgemicro-k8/README.md

         npm install edgemicro -g
         edgemicro init
         ```
     - Configure Edgemicro to get Key and Secret.
+You may skip this step if you are doing automatic sidecar injection.
+The script can generate for you.
         ```
         edgemicro configure -o <org> -e <env> -u <user> -p <password>
         ```